Skip to main content

 wash build

-By default, the compiled .wasm binary for a Rust project is generated at /target/wasm32-wasip2/debug/.
-The output path for the compiled .wasm binary can be configured via wash's config.json file.
+By default, the compiled .wasm binary for a Rust project is generated at /target/wasm32-wasip2/release/.
+The output path for the compiled .wasm binary can be configured via wash's config.yaml file.

 Publish image